pizzamoeger/connect_four/README.md

 ## Compiling and running
 To compile, you can simply run `cmake CmakeList.txt` and `make`.
-It will produce three executables.
+It will produce four executables.

 The `connect_four` executable is for playing the game.
 It requires no command-line arguments.
+The `fast` executable takes to filenames as input and is meant for the evaluation of the players.
+It plays the game with the given two files as players.

 The `train_MCTS` executable is for training the MCTS.
 It requires four command-line arguments and should be run like this:
 `./train_MCTS <random simulate (0/1)> <#simulations> <#iterations> <#games>`.